10 Best Things To Do In Javea, Spain: At The Edge Of Glory

 Source: Photo by Wikimedia Commons user Joanbanjo used under CC BY-SA 3.0

-Last among the many other beautiful spots in Javea, is Tallada Cave.
+Among the many other beautiful things to see in Javea, Spain, is Tallada Cave.
 It might take a few minutes of walking to get here, but let me assure you it is absolutely worth it.
 Explore inside the beautiful cave, in which you can swim, kayak, and/or snorkel.
 You can also take a guide with you to learn more about the rich history of this cave.
 Relax inside this impressively large cave, which you can swim in, at sea level.

 Cova Tallada